The Three Graces 💚 Palermo

 10. Americans are not interested in Canadian definitions of America.

 The poetry students understood this.
 Claudia looked upward into the shaft of golden light that had been beating upon his lectern.
 She felt a puff of air enter her chest.
 The business students on the other hand were confused.
-They were even more confused when he added, “In considering each of my ten definitions, you must also consider that Canada is 1. a unified state, 2. a bi-national state, and 3. a multi-national state composed of English, French, 634 First Nations, and immigrants from every nation on Earth.”
+They were even more confused when he added, “In considering each of my ten commandments, you must also consider that Canada is 11. a unified state, 12. a bi-national state, and 13. a multi-national state composed of English, French, 634 First Nations, and immigrants from every nation on Earth.”

-He then gave an eleventh commandment: “All possible Canadas exist within a state of continual redefinition.”
+Dr. Kent then gave a 14th and final commandment: “All possible Canadas exist within a state of continual redefinition.”

 Claudia wrote this final commandment down.
 At home, she substituted Claudia for Canada, and pinned it to her bedroom wall.
 All possible Claudias exist within a state of continual redefinition.
 It was the best description she could imagine for her elusive, confounded identity.